Frequently Asked Questions

 How new is the rental gear?

-What if I damage a rental kite?
+What if I damage rental gear?

-Before any rental period starts you will sign our rental agreement which states you are liable for any damage to the kite that was obviously caused by you or your negligence.
-Any damage that occurs through normal use will not be charged to you.
+Prior to renting, you need sign a standard rental agreement which states you are liable for damage that was obviously caused by you or your negligence only.

 What riding level is needed to do a kite safari?

-Are kite safari's safe?
+Are Kite Safaris safe?

 Did we miss your question?
 Drop us a line and we will